zammad/zammad-admin-documentation/channels-email/settings.rst

 Below you can find the currently available Email related settings.
 Most of these settings have default values which can be found in this list as well.

-.. note:: Some E-Mail related settings are ticket based settings, which is why they can be found in the :doc:`/misc-composer`.
+.. note:: Some email-related settings are ticket based settings, which is why they can be found in the :doc:`/misc-composer`.

 List of Settings
 ----------------

 Notification Sender: Default value ``Notification Master <noreply@#{config.fqdn}>`` This is the default sender address for Zammad that affects all mails but those generated because of replies (like triggers or agent based mails).
    Your customers normally will not see this address.
-This E-Mail-Address does not need to receive and can't bne assigned to a group.
+This email address does not need to receive and can't bne assigned to a group.

    .. note:: This address is relevant for agent notifications and password reset mails (also affects customers).
 Additional follow-up detection